The low-down on AidPods

-The Kit Yamoyo anti-diarrhoea kit won Product Design of the Year 2013
+The original Kit Yamoyo anti-diarrhoea kit (left) has won many awards including Product Design of the Year 2013

 • a storage device for made-up ORS solution and …

-• it can act as a cup for drinking the ORS
+• a cup for the child to drink the ORS

-All these features are explained by Simon Berry in the video below as he opens a kit and demonstrates its use:
+All these features are explained by Simon Berry in the video at the end of this page as he opens an original kit and demonstrates its use.

 ColaLife Anti-Diarrhoea Kit (ADK) - Elevations